zkat/protoduck/README.md

 #### Static impls

 Finally, there's a type of protocol impl that doesn't involve a `this` value at
 all: static impls.
-Some languages might call them "class methods" as well.
+Some languages might call them "class methods".
 In the case of `protoduck`, though, these static methods exist on the protocol object itself, rather than a regular JavaScript class.

 Static methods can be really useful when you want to call them as plain old functions without having to worry about the `this` value.
-And because `protoduck` supports multiple dispatch, it means you can get full method functionality, but with regular functions that don't need `this`: they just operate on their standard arguments.
+Because `protoduck` supports multiple dispatch, it means you can get full method functionality, but with regular functions that don't need `this`: they just operate on their standard arguments.

-Static impls are easy to make: simply omit the first object type and use the arguments array to define what the methods will be implemented on:
+Static impls are easy to make: omit the first object type and use the arguments array to define what the methods will be implemented on:

 ```javascript